 Persistence and Determination.
 They are often crucial & critical to success.
 I believe that it’s actually the secret to success and can be applied to nearly anything, any goal, and most any situation.

-In today’s topic I’m going to apply those two words to high level preparedness and I believe that it will likewise be critical to surviving during a very difficult time of post collapse.
+In today’s topic I’m going to apply those two words to high level preparedness, and I believe that it will likewise be critical to surviving during a very difficult time of post collapse, should it occur.